AdobeDocs/analytics.en/help/implement/id/appmeasurement.md

 ---
 # Visitor identification using AppMeasurement

 AppMeasurement is Adobe Analytics' legacy JavaScript library for data collection.
 While AppMeasurement by itself offers a native way to identify visitors, many modern browsers reject the third-party cookies that it attempts to set.
-Adobe strongly recommends using the Adobe CX Enterprise Visitor ID Service in all implementations to conform to modern browser privacy standards.
+Adobe strongly recommends using the Adobe Experience Cloud Visitor ID Service in all implementations to conform to modern browser privacy standards.
 All versions of AppMeasurement come bundled with `VisitorAPI.js`, the JavaScript library used to implement the Visitor ID Service.

 ## Identifying visitors using the Visitor ID Service (recommended)